 In this scenario, Larry would most likely have to prove actual malice to win because he is a local politician; in most jurisdictions, public officials – no matter how local – automatically fall into the “public figure” category.

 Now, let’s say Larry won the local election, but his business bombed because of Cathy’s Internet lies.
 In this scenario, Larry may not have to prove actual malice, as the case would have nothing to do with his standing as a local official, but instead a private business owner.

 The Case Of The Feuding Twenty-something Teachers

 Jane Doe is an elementary school teacher.
 Her nemesis, Dane Joe, also teaches at the school.
 Cutbacks are announced; either Jane or Dane must go.
 Both head home and post a message on their respective Facebook pages.
 Jane says: “It’s between Dane and me.
 I hate her; I hope the powers that be see how terrible she is.”
 Dane says: “Jane is a witch.
-Hate her; Hope TPTB realizes she lets her students cheat on standardized tests.”
+Hate her; Hope TPTB realize she lets her students cheat on standardized tests.”

 Before we get to the discussion, let’s assume that Jane didn’t help students cheat.
 Let’s also assume that the state’s defamation laws define public school teachers as public figures (which is the case in various jurisdictions).

 Under these conditions, Dane is the only teacher that could be at fault for defamation.
 Why?
 Under U.S. law, opinions aren’t censored – however unflattering.
 But harmfully lying about an individual, group, or business is a civil wrong.
 Since Jane and Dane live in a state that treats public school teachers as public figures, to win, Jane would have to prove actual malice.
 Given the circumstances, she could argue that Dane knowingly lied in an attempt to make sure Jane didn’t get the job, which would probably satisfy the actual malice standard.